-But today is closely related, being Christ the King Sunday, or the Reign of Christ Sunday.
-This is the day upon which we focus our attention and faith on Christ as the one who ushers in God's holy kingdom.
-Today is the last Sunday of the Christian year - 51 weeks after we began to anticipate the birth of Jesus.
+But it's just a tad premature - at least from a church liturgical year point of view.
+In the cycle of the year's worship, today is Christ the King Sunday, or in more neutral gender terms the Reign of Christ Sunday.
+This is the day upon which we focus our attention and faith on Christ as the one who ushered and ushers in God's holy kingdom.
+Today is the last Sunday of the Christian year - 51 weeks after we began and one week before we begin again to anticipate the birth of Jesus.
 It is a time to wrap up, to reflect, to consider what Christ did, and more importantly to contemplate the meaning and impact of what Christ did for us.
-It is a time to ponder, to savour anew these events that are more important than life itself, and I for one get a bit grumpy about being pushed prematurely into all the glitzy rinky-tink that is the modern commercial Christmas.
+With this reflection we prepare ourselves to celebrate anew his birth.

-Enough of my personal grumbling - we still have a little time, measured in mere minutes, when we can do just that, ponder and savour the most momentous moments of Jesus.
 Throughout the past year we have looked at many incidents and events in the life and ministry of Jesus, and now we are reflecting upon the end of his earthly ministry.
-In our gospel reading we heard and/or read Luke's account of the crucifixion of Jesus - an account that is considerably less graphic than that of John and Matthew, and which certainly has none of the gore of Mel's movie.
+In our gospel reading we heard Luke's account of the crucifixion of Jesus - an account that is considerably less graphic than that of John and Matthew.
 Both the birth and the death of Jesus have prompted great waves of emotion among his followers, and have led to the creation of untold expressions in music, art, poem and song.
 There is indeed great sadness over Jesus' death.
 But Luke understands what people often forget, that the significance of that event does not lie in our flow of tears, but in his flow of blood.
 We confess at the heart of our creed, "suffered under Pontius Pilate, was crucified, dead, and buried", and the church continues to struggle to discern its meaning.